robertkrimen/otto/README.md

 Get the keys for the object

-Equivalent to calling Object.keys on the object
+This is equivalent to calling Object.keys on the object.

 ### func (Object) Set